lylaaron98/AI_Chatbot/README.md

 # AI_Chatbot_Prototype
-Developing an AI Chatbot for Teams integration
+Developing an AI Chatbot for Personal Assistance

 This project is a proof-of-concept chatbot built with: